jumpingfrog0/XcodeShell/README.md

 <a name="English"></a>
 ##<span id="English"> Introduc</span>e

-This repository include scripts that Xcode automaticly package and upload ipa to App Store.
+This repository include scripts that Xcode automaticly package, upload ipa to `AppStore` and publish application on `fir.im`.

-These scripts is based on `xcodebuild`, `xcodebuild` is a script Apple build Xcode projects and workspaces.
+`ipa-build.sh` and `ipa-upload.sh` scripts are based on `xcodebuild`, `xcodebuild` is a script Apple build Xcode projects and workspaces.
 You can archive the application, export ipa file and then upload the binary file to App Store.
 Run the command `man xcodebuild` to see more description.

+`fir-publish.sh` script is based on `fir-cli` tool, see more [fir-cli](https://github.com/FIRHQ/fir-cli)

 ## Installation

 1. Copy all files into the root path of your Xcode project or workspace
-2. Type in your `Certificates` and `Profiles` in 51 - 58 lines of `ipa-build.sh`
-3. Type in your Apple Develope Account username and password in 27 - 28 lines of `ipa-upload.sh`
+2. Type in some configuration in the scirpts, such as your `Certificates` and `Profiles`, your Apple Develope Account username and password, the API Token of `fir.im`, see detail in anyone script.
-4. Run scripts
+3. Run scripts

 ## Usage